 How important is governance to the success of a CAP?

-Introduced in 2004, Guideline No. 3, Guidelines for Capital Accumulation Plans, or CAP Guidelines, are a framework of best practices for setting up and managing defined contribution registered plans in Canada.
-They make it possible to have common standards across different federal and provincial jurisdictions.
+Issued by the Canadian Association of Pension Supervisory Authorities (CAPSA), Guideline No. 3: Guideline for Capital Accumulation Plans, or CAP Guideline, is a framework of best practices for setting up and managing CAPs in Canada.
+It makes it possible to have common standards across different federal and provincial jurisdictions.

-While the CAP Guidelines are voluntary and principles-based, they reflect the expectation of regulators regarding standards for operating a CAP.
-Courts are usually expected to look at these guidelines as the generally accepted standard of conduct.
+While the CAP Guideline isn’t law, it reflects the expectation of regulators regarding standards for operating a CAP.
+Courts are usually expected to look at this guideline as the generally accepted standard of conduct.

-The CAP Guidelines outline the rights and responsibilities of the key CAP players, including the sponsor, administrator, service provider, and members.
-They also cover what information and assistance members need to make investment decisions.
+The CAP Guideline outlines the rights and responsibilities of the key CAP players, including the sponsor, administrator, service provider, and members.
+It also covers what information and assistance members need to make investment decisions.

-The key message of the guidelines is that the responsibilities of a CAP sponsor go beyond setting up the plan.
+The key message of the guideline is that the responsibilities of a CAP sponsor go beyond setting up the plan.
 The sponsor is responsible for:

 Setting up the CAP—This includes defining the purpose of the plan and deciding whether to use service providers to carry out certain tasks.

 Investment selection and monitoring—The investment lineup should allow members to select a suitable portfolio for their long-term investment objectives.
-The guidelines outline the process for fund selection, assessment of the different elements, and state the need to document the selection criteria.
+The guideline outlines the process for fund selection, assessment of the different elements, and states the need to document the selection criteria.

-Onboarding and ongoing member education—The guidelines list materials and tools to support members’ onboarding and their ongoing information needs to help ensure successful outcomes.
+Onboarding and ongoing member education—The guideline lists materials and tools to support members’ onboarding and their ongoing information needs to help ensure successful outcomes.
 Examples include enrolment materials, investment information, decision-making tools, and member statements.

 Fee management and disclosures—The sponsor must ensure that fees paid by members in the program are reasonable and competitive and must disclose those fees to the members.

-Investment advice—The sponsor must ensure that any third party they select to provide financial advisory services to members is qualified to offer advice.
+Advice—The sponsor must ensure that any third party selected to provide financial advisory services to members is qualified to offer advice.

 Maintaining a CAP—This includes reviewing the service providers, investment options, records maintenance, and decision-making tools for members.
-The guidelines also cover the termination of a plan or a member’s participation in the plan.
+The guideline also covers the termination of a plan or a member’s participation in the plan.

-The world of group retirement has changed in the 20 years since the original guidelines were adopted.
+The world of group retirement has changed in the 20 years since the original guideline was adopted.
 The industry has grown, there are more investment options, and digital technologies have changed how sponsors and members can administer, join, and interact with their retirement plans.

-This is why since 2022 CAPSA has been working on updated CAP Guidelines.
-While the process is ongoing, the proposed revisions attempt to address the changes in the group retirement landscape.
-The draft covers new products, future innovations, more disclosures to members, and changes to the regulatory environment.
+This is why CAPSA issued an updated CAP Guideline in 2024, addressing the changes in the group retirement landscape and introducing new elements.
+The updates clarify roles and responsibilities, cover new products and future innovations, expand on disclosures to members, and reflect changes to the regulatory environment.

-The draft also details guidelines for governance, which would require the CAP sponsor to establish and document a governance framework.
+The updates also provide guidelines for the CAP sponsor to establish and document a governance framework appropriate to the size, complexity, and other characteristics of both the plan and the sponsor.1

 How does a governance framework help a CAP?